Angola: Economy

-Angola has diamonds, oil, gold, copper and rich wildlife (which was dramatically depleted during the civil war), forest and fossil fuels.
-Since independence, oil and diamonds have been the most important economic resource.
-Smallholder and plantation agriculture dramatically dropped in the Angolan Civil War, but began to recover after 2002.
+Angola has diamonds, oil, gold, copper, rich wildlife (which was dramatically depleted during the civil war), forest, and fossil fuels.
+Since independence, oil and diamonds have been the most important economic resources.
+Smallholder and plantation agriculture dramatically dropped during the Angolan Civil War, but began to recover after 2002.

 Angola's economy has in recent years moved on from the disarray caused by a quarter-century of Angolan civil war to become the fastest-growing economy in Africa and one of the fastest-growing in the world, with an average GDP growth of 20% between 2005 and 2007.
 In the period 2001–10, Angola had the world's highest annual average GDP growth, at 11.1%.

 In 2004, the Exim Bank of China approved a $2 billion line of credit to Angola, to be used for rebuilding Angola's infrastructure, and to limit the influence of the International Monetary Fund there.

-China is Angola's biggest trade partner and export destination as well as the fourth-largest source of imports.
+China is Angola's biggest trade partner and export destination as well as a significant source of imports.
 Bilateral trade reached $27.67 billion in 2011, up 11.5% year-on-year.
 China's imports, mainly crude oil and diamonds, increased 9.1% to $24.89 billion while China's exports to Angola, including mechanical and electrical products, machinery parts and construction materials, surged 38.8%.
 The oil glut led to a local price for unleaded gasoline of £0.37 a gallon.

+As of 2021, the biggest import partners were the European Union, followed by China, Togo, the United States, and Brazil.
+More than half of Angola's exports go to China, followed by a significantly smaller amount to India, the European Union, and the United Arab Emirates.

 The Angolan economy grew 18% in 2005, 26% in 2006 and 17.6% in 2007.
 Due to the global recession, the economy contracted an estimated −0.3% in 2009.
 The security brought about by the 2002 peace settlement has allowed the resettlement of 4 million displaced persons and a resulting large-scale increase in agriculture production.
 Angola's economy is expected to grow by 3.9 per cent in 2014 said the International Monetary Fund (IMF), robust growth in the non-oil economy, mainly driven by a very good performance in the agricultural sector, is expected to offset a temporary drop in oil production.